bharatbalothia/wcelab-OpenShift_CICD_ECI/CICD-process-tasks.md

 1. Create and Save OOTB or BDA Configuratin CDT as Group's Base CDT [User Story 14](/../../issues/14)

+## Operation Team Process

+Operations team is a team that is responsible for the deployment of releases to production and non-production testing environments.
+### Pre-Requisites
+1. Images
+   1. Foundation - latest OOTB version in more secured artifactory
+   2. App - release version for each Group
+   3. Agent - release version for each Group
+   4. DB2 for Config schema for each
+   5. DB2 for schemas other than Config
+   6. MQ Image
+ 2. Git Release Branch
+   1. Release version of the CDT for each Group
+   2. Group's release version of DB extension for non-config schemas

+### Deliverables
+1. Deployed Containers
+   1. Deploy each Group's release version of App, Agent containers
+2. DB Changes
+   1. DB2 Config Schema corresponding to each Group with its release version of CDT applied
+   2. DB2 Non-Config Schema for each Group with the release version of DB extensions applied
+3. MQ
+   1. Apply release changes including new Queues, Container factories etc with
+   2. Generated .bindings file after applying release changes
+4. Helm Charts - Release version
+   1. Each Group's updated ConfigMap corresponding to the release
+   2. Updated values.yaml file with release changes

 ## Service Team Process